Akaizoku/alteryx-deploy/README.md

 ### Backup

+Start the back-up process of the Alteryx database and all of the configuration files of the application.

-Below are the steps to backup the Alteryx application database.
+Below are the steps to back-up the Alteryx application database.

 ```powershell
 .\Deploy-Alteryx.ps1 -Action "backup"